qmk/qmk_firmware/keyboards/heliar/wm1_hotswap/readme.md

 ### Pcb back side
 ![Wm1 back side of Pcb](https://i.imgur.com/nGxVJGI.jpg)

-A ergonomic 68 key keyboard's hotswap-type PCB which is made by helair and this PCB is compatible with the wm1 keyboard is designed by Hoq.
+A ergonomic 68 key keyboard's hotswap-type PCB which is made by heliar and this PCB is compatible with the wm1 keyboard is designed by Hoq.

 * Keyboard Maintainer: [Heliar](https://github.com/heliarmk)
 * Hardware Supported: Hotswap type